Personify-AI/rag_short_intro/exercise_2/exercise_2.md

 ### 3. Create Index, Embed the Data and Upsert

 Use the create_index() and load_questions() functions to get the questions data loaded into the index.
-You'll need to uncomment them.
+You will need to uncomment the calls on lines 113 and 114.

 You will need to alter the create_index query to include the correct dimension that is required for an OpenAI call to the **text-embedding-3-small**